 He is also able to distinguish progressions and rupture of historical processes, placing them correctly in time and space.

 He critically employs historical knowledge received to describe the settlement transformations, the establishment of the court and the origin of capital cities, free ports and States as territorial bodies.
 He can examine the historical path from Renaissance classicism to Enlightenment architecture, passing by the ideal city and the Baroque age.

 No specific knowledge is required, except the one basic provided by a secondary school course.
 If additional knowledge is needed, the teacher will provide students with ways to quickly acquire them.

-5. Humanism and Renaissance
+Utopia and Renaissance

-10. Absolutism and seventeenth-century revolutions
+Absolutism and Regicide

 The course is held during the second semester through frontal classroom lessons and seminar activities.
 The lessons are accompanied by illustrative images and audio-video.
 Each lesson provides with at least one break during which students can ask for explanations, make comments, solicit further information.
 During the course, the student is also asked to look for personal study paths with a preliminary bibliographic explorations.